GSA/notifications-api/terraform/README.md

 * The version of Redis used in deployed environment modules, [here for example](sandbox/main.tf#33).
 To upgrade, the resource must be destroyed and replaced.
 The versions supported are limited by Cloud.gov.

-## SpaceDeployers
+### SpaceDeployers

 A [SpaceDeployer](https://cloud.gov/docs/services/cloud-gov-service-account/) account is required to run terraform or deploy the application from the CI/CD pipeline.
-Create a new account by running:
+During CI/CD maintenance you might need to create a new account:

 `./create_service_account.sh -s <SPACE_NAME> -u <ACCOUNT_NAME>`